Hanging Coffins Sagada Echo Valley Tour 2025

 For a stress-free organised Sagada tour, check out this 4-Day Sagada & Banaue Rice Terraces Tour From Manila on GetYourGuide.

-Where Are The Hanging Coffins?
+Where Are The Sagada Hanging Coffins?

 Sagada is a mountain province located in North Luzon, Philippines.
 There are many sites across Sagada but only one is open to tourists.
 The hanging coffins in Sagada are located in Echo Valley which is only accessible with a tour guide on the Paytokan Walk or Eco Valley Tour.

-How To Get To The Hanging Coffins, Sagada?
+How To Get To The Hanging Coffins Sagada?

 When you arrive in Sagada you must register with the tourism office.
 Once you have done this you can head to a tour provider who will organize your walk and guide.
 They will lead the way to the famous hanging coffins site.